t83714/magda/magda-dap-connector/README.md

 # Dap Connector
->How to implement this Dap connector using the magda components
+>How to implement Dap connector using existing magda components

 ## How the connector works
-Because the Dap Dataset supports json data view, magda provides a json data format based connector and there are a few of connectors were implemented using the `JsonConnector` (such as ckan connector), using the magda `JsonConnector` to create the Dap connector is an practical solution.
+I choose the existing ckan connector as a template to start the dap connector develop in following two reasons:
+* The Dap Dataset supports json data view
+* The Magda common data transfering and aspects building functions were built based on JSON format
+* Ckan connector was well implemented by Magda team
+* The API of ckan and DAP was similar

-How Dap connector works
+### How Dap connector works
+A connector can be run in two ways:

+* Development: `npm run dev -- --config ../deploy/connector-config/csiro-dap.json --userId="00000000-0000-4000-8000-000000000000" --jwtSecret="squirrel"`
+* Product on K8S:
+  * `cd deploy && npm run generate-connector-jobs-local`
+  * `kubectl create -f deploy/kubernetes/generated/local/connnctor-csiro-dap-cron.json`

+1. As specified in package.json: `"dev": "run-typescript-in-nodemon src/index.ts",`, the `npm run dev` command will start the connector by call `index.ts`.
-1. The	`index.ts` in magda-dap-connector creates a `JsonConnector` and run it.
+1. The	`index.ts` in magda-dap-connector creates a `JsonConnector` and runs it.
 1. `new JsonConnector` requires three combined options: source: dap, transformer, and registry.

-   - Source `Dap.ts` defines data retrieve and response rule, such as return the dataset part or distribution parts.
+   - Source `Dap.ts` defines data retrieve and response rules, such as returnning the datasets, distributions, and organizations by calling functions `getJsonDatasets()`, `getJsonDistributions(dataset: any)` and  `getJsonFirstClassOrganizations()`.
-   - Transformer `DapTransformer.ts` defines the way of returning the key attributes.
-For Dap connector, because the organisation information is fixed, only the id and name of dataset and distribution are required.
+   - Transformer `DapTransformer.ts` defines the rules of how the key attributes were specified from a json dataset.
-     > Example: getIdFromJsonOrganization() returns a ConnectorRecordId created with the first param as jsonOrganization.id.identifier, which follows the data structure in Dap dataset.
+     > Example: getIdFromJsonOrganization() returns a ConnectorRecordId object with organization identifier (name here), Type, and Source identifier .

-        Besides modifying `DapTransformer.ts`, creating transformer also requires quite a lot of options defined as `transformerOptions`. `datasetAspectBuilders`, `distributionAspectBuilders`, and `organizationAspectBuilders` use files in `aspect-templates` to specifie the transform rules between Dap data structure to dcat.
+        `DapTransformer.ts` only defines some very basic rule of get IDs and Names from. `index.ts` also uses the transform rules defined in `aspect-templates` director to map the key-values from a dataset to target object.
+In order to organize these transformer options, `transformerOptions`. `datasetAspectBuilders`, `distributionAspectBuilders`, and `organizationAspectBuilders` were used in `index.ts` to clearify the transforming rules.

-    - Registry defines registry url, userid and jwtSecret for Registry connection purpose.
+    - Registry defines registry url, userid and jwtSecret for Registry connection.

-1. The `run()` will call the `async run()` in `JsonConnector.ts`, which will call its internal pre-defined methods to do the jobs of creating dataset, distributions and organization aspects, and combining the results.
+1. The `run()` will call the `async run()` in `JsonConnector.ts`, which will use its internal pre-defined methods to create dataset, distributions and organization aspects, and to combine the results.
+1. Different with the datasets and distributions transforming, which will be launched by default, the organization could be turn on/off by configing the `hasFirstClassOrganizations` to true or false.